 It’s always important to tell the truth simply for the sake of telling the truth.
 Even when it comes to dealing with evil empires and demonic dictators, we tell the truth because of what the Apostle John reminds us in 1 John 1:6-7:

 If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth:

 But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.

 As a person who has devoted his life to North Korea ministry, I can tell you it is very tempting to do unto North Korea what North Korea does unto us: Misinformation.
 Lies.
 Slander.
 Partial truths.
 But as a minister of the Gospel, I must always remember that I am called to disciple the nation of North Korea, not to demonize it.
 Kim Jong Un is not my enemy.
 As the Apostle Paul reminds us in Ephesians 6:12:

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

 So don’t believe everything you hear reported about North Korea.
 Even if you see it reported on Fox News and in the Huffington Post and on Yahoo and by five of your friends on Facebook.
 Check the sources.
 Make sure there’s more than one.
-At Seoul USA, we require three sources before we publish or certify a report as accurate.
+At Voice of the Martyrs Korea, we require three sources before we publish or certify a report as accurate.

 If a news report about North Korea is sensational, it’s probably just that: Sensational.
 North Korea is not a comic book villain.
 They haven’t lasted this long because they are careless.